General Events FAQ

 Your handle might be autogenerated but it can usually be adjusted in the settings of the respective media.
 It is recommended to choose a representative, short handle and at best, the same one for all social media accounts (if possible).
 This makes it easier for your followers to tag you.

 In the Worldwide Practice Enterprise Network we work in a community that is respectful and appreciative of diversity.
 Therefore, everyone in the PEN Worldwide community commits to operate by these values.
 The most important ones for Social Media Events are combined in the Social Media Events Etiquette.

 A Social Media Event can test your ability with different social media channels.
 It can also help promote your enterprise and brand, market a specific service or product and increase the number of followers of your page or account.

 Social Media platforms already provide tools and options to edit and publish posts.
 These are generally sufficient for modern and professional content creation.
 In addition, we suggest Canva for editing photos, creating visuals and short clips.
 Canva is an external tool so please check the user requirements and conditions, also depending on your location.

 Commercial Trading Events FAQ (Exhibitors)

 The choice of videoconferencing platforms is up to each Practice Enterprise.
+You should create a videoconference meeting link for the event.
 We encourage you to try different platforms.
 In trading events we try to mirror the real business world and the reality is that many different videoconference platforms are available for business communications.
 Your trainer should provide you with information on available choices in your Practice Enterprise.